Jacob Jordaens: Death and burial

-One year after his death, Jordaens' son-in-law donated twenty-five Flemish pounds to the Camer van den Huysarmen ('Chamber of the Almoners') in Antwerp.
-He also donated Jordaens' painting The Washing and Anointing of the Body of Christ to the Maagdenhuis, an orphanage for girls in Antwerp.
+One year after his death, Jordaens's son-in-law donated twenty-five Flemish pounds to the Camer van den Huysarmen ('Chamber of the Almoners') in Antwerp.
+He also donated Jordaens's painting The Washing and Anointing of the Body of Christ to the Maagdenhuis, an orphanage for girls in Antwerp.
 Apparently, these gifts were made in execution of instructions which Jacques Jordaens, who died intestate, had left behind.
 During his lifetime the kindness of Jordaens was recognized by those who knew him as is attested by various surviving documents.

 The grandchildren of Jordaens moved to the Dutch Republic.

 Workshop practice

 Jordaens managed a large workshop as is attested by the large number of pupils that trained with him.
-A position in Jordaens' studio was highly desirable for young artists.
+A position in Jordaens's studio was highly desirable for young artists.
 The Guild records show he trained fifteen pupils between 1621 and 1667, the most famous of whom was Jan Boeckhorst.
 Six other persons are referred to as his pupils in court documents while they do not appear in the Guild records.
 It is therefore probable that he had more students than those recorded in the Guild records.
 Among his pupils were his son Jacob and his cousin Arnoldus Jordaens.
 Through his international reputation Jordaens attracted foreign artists to his studio as his pupils.
 After 1642 the Polish artist Aleksander Jan Tricius became his pupil and in 1645 Queen Christina of Sweden intended to send her protégé Georg Waldau (Joris Waldon) to his workshop, but this plan came to nothing due to the threat of war in Flanders.

-Like Rubens and other artists at that time, Jordaens' workshop relied on assistants and pupils in the production of his paintings.
+Like Rubens and other artists at that time, Jordaens's workshop relied on assistants and pupils in the production of his paintings.
 Not many of these pupils went on to achieve fame themselves.
 His workshop practices occasionally caused him trouble.
 In 1648 one of his patrons, Martinus van Langenhoven, accused him of having sold him inauthentic paintings.
 Jordaens defended himself against the accusation with the argument that he had personally put the finishing touches on works executed by assistants in his workshop.